gallowhill-fats/mean-mythic-ferrets/README.md

 Using a frame-based approach, both declarative and procedural knowledge can be modelled.
 The procedural knowledge is used to create an adaptive tutoring agent.

-The initial deliverable from the project is CSNePS code that represents the GCE A-level Chemistry curriculum.
+The initial deliverable from the project is a knowledge base that represents the GCE A-level Chemistry curriculum.